Line editing

 Frequently asked questions

-Line editing focuses on the craft of your writing – how you express ideas, not just whether they’re grammatically correct.
-By contrast, copyediting addresses grammar, punctuation, spelling and factual consistency, while proofreading is the final polish – checking for typos or minor formatting issues after layout or typesetting.
+Line editing primarily focuses on the craft of your writing – how you express ideas, not just whether they’re grammatically correct.
+In contrast, copy editing addresses grammar, punctuation, spelling and factual consistency, while proofreading is the final polish – checking for typos or minor formatting issues after layout or typesetting.

 2. What will you do to my manuscript during a line edit?